domechn/irsa-controller/README.md

 | awsConfig.accessKeyID     | The value of aws access key                                                                         | no       |         |
 | awsConfig.secretAccessKey | The value of aws access key secret                                                                  | no       |         |
 | awsConfig.disableSSL      | Whether disable SSL when connect to aws endpoint                                                    | no       |         |

+You can also use `eks.amazonaws.com/role-arn` annotation in serviceaccount to give `irsa-controller` permission to modify IamRole to replace the mode that uses `accessKey`.
+Update the annotation in [manager_serviceaccount_patch.yaml](config/default/manager_serviceaccount_patch.yaml)

 ## Permissions